 A major goal of business-related projects is to be profitable for the respective entity(-ies) that will bring it to the market.
 The same applies for the EU projects under the Horizon Europe programme (as well as the former Horizon 2020).
-Saying that, a solid and well-studied business plan is the key to reach this point.
-It is exactly this go-to-market strategy that the evaluators would like to see in the Impact Section, among other criteria, of your Horizon Europe proposal to approve the project for EU funding.
-In this article, we will try to break down the various segments of a business plan, which will lead to the final output of such a financial analysis; the profit and loss statement (P&L).
+Saying that, a solid and well-studied business plan in a Horizon Europe proposal is the key to reach this point.
+It is exactly this go-to-market strategy that the evaluators would like to see in the Impact Section, among other criteria, of your proposal to approve the project for EU funding.
+In this article, we will try to break down the various segments of a business plan, which will lead to the final output of such a financial analysis, the profit and loss statement (P&L).

-How can we present a P&L analysis when we have not finalized the technical development yet?
+How can we present a P&L analysis when we have not finalised the technical development yet?

 Before we move into business and financial details, we need to brainstorm on this very simple, but very rational question.
 It is true that the need to include a business plan and a P&L statement significantly depends on the specific programme the applicant(s) will apply to and ask for EU funding.
 Is it also connected to the minimum required Technological Readiness Level (TRL).

 In Horizon programmes, such as FET (Future and Emerging Technologies) where the starting TRL is from 1 to 3, it is quite obvious that as the technology has not even reached the prototype stage, projecting profits and losses that will take place even five years later is quite challenging.
 On contrary, for programmes such as the EIC Accelerator or the former FTI (Fast-Track-to-Innovation) where the applicants need to start from a TRL5-6 (prototype developed and demonstrated at least at a relevant environment), a well formed business plan, even preliminary, is crucial to include in the final proposal application.
 In programmes, like Thematic Priorities or the very recent Green Deal where the technology needs to start from a TRL4, such a financial analysis is a nice-to-have asset.